simonemberton/Introduction_to_Creative_Coding/session_04/session_04.md

 chopper[1] = likeLove[1];
 ```

-Can you see what's happneing here?
+Can you see what's happening here?
 What do you need to change the sentence to "like" instead of "love"?

 <!---
 ### Task 5 - Iterating backwards